UP5: Unbiased Foundation Model for Fairness-aware Recommendation: Probing Unfairness in LLM-based RS

-Probing the user attributes out of LLM is a non-trivial task in LLM for RS because each user does not have one specific user embedding.
-In this section, we illustrate three methods to detect unfairness of LLM for RS.
-The results show that even if the training data does not explicitly use user-sensitive attributes, LLM for RS still implicitly infers user information and possibly leaks it.
+Probing the user attributes out of LLM is a nontrivial task in LLM-based RS because each user does not have one specific user embedding.
+In this section, we illustrate three methods to detect unfairness of LLM-based RS.
+The results show that even if the training data does not explicitly use user-sensitive attributes, LLM-based RS still implicitly infers user information and possibly leaks it.

 In general, there are three distinct methodologies for probing user attributes in LLM: (1) eliciting attributes through in-context learning utilizing interpretable discrete prompts that are manually designed, (2) eliciting attributes through the training of tunable prompts, and in this paper, we adopt soft prompts which are more amenable to optimization compared with discrete prompts, (3) training a classifier on embeddings generated for user tokens that appear in the input prompts.
 The three subsections below show how much user attribute information is encoded and how they can be probed by the three methods above.
-We explicate which methods are useful and can be applied to LLM for RS.
-We also compare the results with other RS models: PMF, SimpleX, SASRec and BERT4Rec.